-- Our policy of maintaining a drug-free school; - Any available drug counseling, rehabilitation, and student assistance programs; and - The penalties that may be imposed upon students for drug violations occurring on College property, as defined in the sanctions section below. - Available referral to drug counseling and rehabilitation for employees can be obtained through United Way and students may contact the United Way for counseling and rehabilitation at 211 or www.211.org.
-A list of resources is also available in Appendix V.
+- Our policy of maintaining a drug-free school; - Any available drug counseling, rehabilitation, and student assistance programs; and - The penalties that may be imposed upon students for drug above violations occurring on College property, as defined above. - Available referral to drug counseling and rehabilitation for employees can be obtained through United Way and students may contact the United Way for counseling and rehabilitation at 211 or www.211.org.

-POSSESSION, SALE AND/OR CONSUMPTION OF NON-PRESCRIPTION AND ILLEGAL DRUGS
+POSSESSION.
+SALE AND/OR CONSUMPTION OF NON-PRESCRIPTION AND ILLEGAL DRUGS